neymarsabin/sack/README.md

 The port exposed is *6379*, so make sure you have the redis server stopped.
 You can use the redis-cli to connect to `sackDB` server.

 # Supported Commands
-Only basic commands are supported at the moment.
+Only basic commands supported at the moment.
  - SET -> set a key and value
  ```sh
  SET name neymar